Time to scrap the scales!

 Science shows why diets don’t work in the long term

-THERE are so many reasons why diets don’t work and are the wrong way to lose weight; one major problem is that of yo-yo dieting.
+THERE are so many reasons why diets don’t work without help and are the wrong way to lose weight; one major problem is that of yo-yo dieting.
 You’re up and down because you never make the permanent changes which lead to a consistent healthy lifestyle.
-So ditch the diet plan and toss it in the bin.

 The science is amazing: If you don’t eat the nutrients you need on a daily basis it triggers your body into burning fewer calories.
 It’s counter-productive.
 And starving yourself also means you’ll be more tired physically and mentally.
 You need to be eating the right things, not eating nothing.
-That’s one reason diets don’t work.
+That’s one reason diets don’t work properly without help from a Slimpod.

 Unlike Slimpods, diets don’t change the way you think about food or the way you behave towards it.
 That’s why when we’re on a diet most of us are totally unable to control our cravings.
 Making positive decisions about your overall lifestyle means you’ll be able to stop thinking food and banish your cravings.